lixiljp/qemu_docker_on_mac_m1/README.md

 - nodemon: use `nodemon -L app.js`
 - nuxtjs: set `watchers` property in `nuxt.config.js`, see [here](https://nuxtjs.org/docs/configuration-glossary/configuration-watchers) and [here](https://github.com/paulmillr/chokidar#api)
 - flask: pooling is enabled by default

+### Invalid accelerator hvf issue

+If you saw `invalid accelerator hvf` error, it may due to you installed x86 version of qemu.
+Check `which qemu-system-aarch64` output, it should point to `/opt/homebrew/bin/qemu-system-aarch64`, if it's under `/usr/local/bin` then you have x86 version installed.
+To fix this issue you need to:

+- Uninstall qemu: `brew uninstall qemu`
+- Uninstall homebrew x86: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/uninstall.sh)"`
+- Uncheck `Open using rosetta` for `Terminal` application
+- Quit and run `Terminal` again, ensure it's under arm64 mode: `uname -m`
+- Install homebrew arm64: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
+- Install qemu again: `brew install lixiljp/saml2aws/qemu`
+- Check is hvf available: `qemu-system-aarch64 -accel help`

+### Not able to write file under share folder

+If you saw `Premission denied` when writing files under share folder, but you can read the files, then it should be the bug from new version of samba (>= 4.17.0).
+The temporary solution is install older version of samba: `brew uninstall samba && brew install lixiljp/saml2aws/samba`.

 ## License